zhengjia/sinatra-explained/app/tutorial_1/tutorial_1.md

   end
 ```

-The thin handler is a class and it has a single class method.
+The thin handler is a class and it has a single class method `run`.
+We pass `self`, which is Sinatra::Application, to the `run` method; remember in at_exit method `run!` is called with `Application.run!`, hence `self` here is Sinatra::Application.
 When run is called it creates a instance of `::Thin::Server`, yield to the app and let it do something, and starts the thin server with `server.start`.

 Let's return to the `run!` method on Sinatra::Base.
 It outputs the information about the server it got and calls the `run` method on the handler, passing in the default binding(0.0.0.0) and port(4567) and a block.
 Inside the block, we specify that two signal that can end the server by calling the `quit!` method on Sinatra::Base, and then set the `running` to true which indicate the server is running.
 Then the control returns to run method on the Thin handler.
 It starts the server instance for handling requests.